Aquanty/rtd-hgs/docs/source/index.rst

      :math:`\beta` and :math:`l_p`.
 This instruction allows you to enter a different value.

-For the Van Genuchten function, this parameter is not used.
-If you use this instruction you will be prompted to remove it and **grok** will stop.
+| For the Van Genuchten function, this parameter is not used.
+If you use
+  this instruction you will be prompted to remove it and **grok** will stop.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Minimum relative permeability
+| **Minimum relative permeability**
 | ``Scope:`` ``.grok`` ``.mprops .fprops .dprops``

 #. **val** Minimum relative permeability [-].

-During a simulation, the model will choose the maximum value for relative permeability between the minimum value specified here and the value computed from the active function, either Van Genuchten or BrooksCorey.
+| During a simulation, the model will choose the maximum value for
+  relative permeability between the minimum value specified here and the value computed from the active function, either Van Genuchten or BrooksCorey.
 This option may improve convergence of the non-linear solution.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The following instructions can be used to generate pressure-saturation and saturation-relative permeability tables using the Van Genuchten or